 - I understand that I am responsible for enrolling in Medicare Parts A and B when I am first eligible and required by this coverage, and that as the subscriber I am responsible for ensuring my spouse and any other eligible dependents also enroll in Medicare Parts A and B when they are first eligible, to ensure proper coordination of benefits with Medicare.
 In the event I or any eligible dependent does not enroll in Medicare Parts A and B when first eligible and required by this group health insurance program, I understand that I will be financially liable for the portion of claims Medicare would have paid had proper Medicare enrollment been attained.

-- I understand that if I enrolled in Medicare Advantage with an individual or family contract and subsequently I or my dependents cancel Medicare coverage, I and all covered dependents on the contract will be unenrolled from the Medicare Advantage plan and enrolled in the IYC Medicare Plus plan effective the date of loss of Medicare coverage.
+- I understand that if I enrolled in IYC Medicare Advantage with an individual or family contract and subsequently I or my dependents cancel Medicare coverage, I and all covered dependents on the contract will be unenrolled from the IYC Medicare Advantage plan and enrolled in the Medicare Plus plan effective the date of loss of Medicare coverage.
 I understand that I will be financially liable for the portion of claims Medicare would have paid had proper Medicare enrollment been attained.
-I agree to abide by the terms of my benefit plan, as explained in any written materials I receive from ETF or my health plan, including, without limitation, the It’s Your Choice materials.
+I agree to abide by the terms of my benefit plan, as explained in any written materials I receive from ETF or my health plan, including, without limitation, the Insurance and Open Enrollment materials.